-- Some people say snake tastes like chicken, but other say snake meat doesn’t taste like chicken.
+- Some people say snake tastes like chicken, but others say its unique flavor is hard to pinpoint.

 - Many experts feel that snakes taste like whatever they ate in life.

 - Some describe snake meat to taste like frog or fish.

 Few people are so brave as to try mystery meat.
 Snake is exotic to people who aren’t familiar with hunting and trapping, and only a certain few stores sell it.
 Hence, it still has an appeal as one’s first venture into game meat.
 Read on to learn about what snake meat tastes like and different ways to prepare it.